 How Can You Reduce Fatigue from Heart Failure?

 - Eat heart-healthy foods.
 Put simply, eat more fruits, vegetables, whole grains, lean meats, nuts, and legumes.
+Avoid canned foods, processed foods and foods high in sodium.
 Try to avoid sugars, trans fats, and alcohol.

-- Start exercising.
+- Start being more active.
 First, talk with your doctor and determine a plan that works for you.
 Start slowly, even if it means not sitting down as much or going on short, five-minute walks.

 - Take a nap.
 The American Heart Association recommends taking short naps when you’re feeling too tired.
 These small breaks can restore your energy and give your heart a rest.